HGEA endorses Keith Amemiya for Honolulu mayor

-The Hawaii Government Employees Association, the state’s largest public sector union, today endorsed Keith Amemiya for Honolulu mayor.
+Political newcomer Keith Amemiya’s mayoral campaign Thursday scored the endorsement of the Hawaii Government Employees Association, the state’s largest public-sector union.

-It’s the first big endorsement for Amemiya, until recently an insurance executive and the one-time executive director of the Hawaii High School Athletic Association.
+It’s the first big endorsement for Amemiya, the onetime executive director of the Hawaii High School Athletic Association and, until recently, an insurance executive.

 HGEA represents 41,000 largely white-collar state and city employees.

-Earlier this month, the State of Hawaii Organization of Police Officers endorsed retired television executive Rick Blangiardi for mayor.
+Earlier this month the 2,000-member State of Hawaii Organization of Police Officers endorsed retired television executive Rick Blangiardi for mayor.

 Blangiardi and Amemiya are both making their first runs for elective office.